Woodlands Train Checkpoint

-Woodlands Train Checkpoint (abbreviated as WTCP, also known as Woodlands CIQ) is a railway station and border checkpoint in Woodlands, Singapore.
+Woodlands Train Checkpoint (abbreviated as WTCP) is a railway station and border checkpoint in Woodlands, Singapore.
 Located close to the Malaysia–Singapore border, the station is owned by Singapore's Immigration and Checkpoints Authority (ICA) and is operated by the Malaysian railway operator Keretapi Tanah Melayu (KTM) in agreement with the Singaporean authorities.

 The facility is integrated with the Woodlands Checkpoint through a corridor and link bridge for commuters travelling by bus.